History of Bombay under Portuguese rule (1534–1661): Development of islands

 Garcia de Orta was responsible for building the manor-house (Bombay Castle) in Bombay.
 He also mentioned several accounts of the islands and the people living in Bombay during his time.
-During his regime, as regards the population of the island, Bombay was composed of seven villages subordinate to two cacabas (kashas) or chief stations, at which customs-duty was levied.
+During his regime, as regards the population of the island, Bombay was composed of seven Marathi Hindu populated villages subordinate to two cacabas (kashas) or chief stations, at which customs-duty was levied.
 These villages were Mahim, Parel, Varella (Wadala) and Syva (Sion) under the kasba (chief officer) of Mahim, and Mazagaon, Bombaim (Bombay), and Varel (Worli) under the kasba (chief officer) of Bombay.
 In addition to these, there were smaller hamlets like Cavel, Colaba, Naigaon and Dongri, which had existed from the epoch of indigenous Hindu settlement.
 The Kolis, a fishing community, formed the most numerous class of people, and dwelt in most parts of Bombay from Colaba in the south to Sion and Mahim in the north.
 Other Hindu communities residing were, the Kunbis and Agris (Curumbins) (who cultivated the fields and sowed them with rice and all sorts of pulse), the Malis (who tended the orchards), and the Piaes (men-at-arms) (who were Bhandaris).
 The Parus (Prabhus) dwelt in Mahim, Bombay, and Parel.
 They collected the rents of the King and of the inhabitants and their estates, and were also merchants.
 The Muslim Moors in Bombay were solely engaged in maritime trade.
 A few Muslims of less mixed descent were living in Mahim, but the bulk of the followers of Islam belonged to the Konkani Muslim community.
 Christians residing in Bombay during his time included eleven Roman Catholic Portuguese families of married men.
 The other three communities mentioned by Orta as residents in Bassein and its surrounding tracts were Baneanes (Banias), Coaris or Esparcis (Parsis), and Deres (Dheds or Mahars) or Farazes.
 Most Banias and Parsis did not actually settle in Bombay until after its cession to England by the Portuguese.
 Bombay apparently remained in Orta's possession until his peaceful death in Goa in 1570.
 Several years later, his bones were exhumed and burnt at the stake for his Jewish faith.
 The islands appears to have been granted on the same tenure to several Portuguese officials in succession.